patbaa/crc_data_paper/README.md

 Code sharing for the colon pathology research project.
-This README is going to be extended before publication.
+This README is going to be extended upon acceptance of the manuscript.